ashu12chi/noteapp/README.md

 1. Save your important notes with title.
 2. Edit already added notes.
 3. Delete notes that are no longer useful.
+4. Fingerprint security.

 ## Special Features

 1. Notes are saved in mobile using sqflite database, so no internet connection is required.
+2. Fingerprint scanner for security.

 ## APIs and Components used

 1. Flutter.
 2. Material components.
 3. sqflite.
+4. splashscreen.
+5. local_auth.

 ## To try hands on the project
-Either just try installing the debug APK from [this link](https://github.com/ashu12chi/noteapp/blob/master/app-release.apk); OR:
+Either just try installing the APK from [this link](https://github.com/ashu12chi/noteapp/releases/tag/First-Release); OR:
 1. Clone the project using link: https://github.com/ashu12chi/noteapp.git
 2. Import the project in Android Studio
 3. Deploy the app to your Android or ios device and viola... you are good to go!